Laughter in animals: Rats

 Rats emit long, 50-kHz ultrasonic calls that are induced during rough and tumble play, and when tickled by humans.
 The vocalization is described as distinct "chirping".
 Like humans, rats have "tickle skin", areas of the body that generate greater laughter responses than others.
 Rats that laugh the most also play the most and prefer to spend more time with other laughing rats.
-It has been reported that there is no decline in the tendency to laugh and respond to tickle skin as rats age, however, it has also been reported that in females, brain maturation after puberty appears to redefine tickling as aversive, leading to avoidance rather than appetitive responses.
+It has been reported that there is no decline in the tendency to laugh and respond to tickle skin as rats age, but it has also been reported that in females, brain maturation after puberty appears to redefine tickling as aversive, leading to avoidance rather than appetitive responses.
 Further studies show that rats chirp when wrestling one another, before receiving morphine, or when mating.
 The sound has been interpreted as an expectation of something rewarding.
 High frequency ultrasonic vocalizations are important in rat communication and function to elicit approach behavior in the recipient.

 The initial goal of research by Jaak Panksepp and Jeff Burgdorf was to track the biological origins of how the brain processes emotions and social behavior.
 They compared rat vocalizations during social interactions to the joy and laughter commonly experienced by children in social play.
 They concluded that the 50-kHz rat vocalizations might reflect positive affective states (feelings or emotions), analogous to those experienced by children laughing during social play.

 More recent studies have investigated the emotional states of rats after being tickled.
 An animal's optimism or pessimism can be assessed by cognitive bias studies.
 After being tickled, rats are more optimistic, indicating the interaction invokes a positive affective state.
 Furthermore, rats self-administer playback of the 50-kHz trill calls and avoid playback of 22-kHz calls.

 When rats are given naloxone (an opioid antagonist), tickling no longer evokes the 50-kHz vocalisation which indicates that the rewarding properties of tickling are modulated by endogenous opioids.

 Dogs

 Dogs sometimes pant in a manner that sounds like a human laugh.
-By analyzing the pant using a sonograph, this pant varies with bursts of frequencies.
+Analysis using a sonograph reveals that this pant varies with bursts of frequencies.
 When this vocalization is played to dogs in a shelter setting, it can initiate play, promote pro-social behavior, and decrease stress levels.
 One study compared the behaviour of 120 dogs with and without exposure to a recorded "dog-laugh".
 Playback reduced stress-related behaviors, increased tail wagging, the display of a "play-face" when playing was initiated, and pro-social behavior such as approaching and lip licking.